BryanWilhite/Blog/2019-04/studio-status-report.md

 I developed the `DisplayItemUtility` [[GitHub](https://github.com/BryanWilhite/songhay-core/blob/master/src/utilities/display-item.utility.ts)] to establish what should have super obvious to me at least 10 years ago.
 My company name is Songhay System—not _systems_—because here we see _one_ concept that can be implemented in a _diverse_ array of technologies.
 Once the `DisplayItemUtility` shows up in C#, it will be the realization of this ideal.
 (The `DisplayItemModel` and `MenuDisplayItemModel`, by the way, are already here: [in C#](https://github.com/BryanWilhite/SonghayCore/tree/master/SonghayCore/Models) and [in TypeScript](https://github.com/BryanWilhite/songhay-core/tree/master/src/models)).

+### really thinking about display text the Songhay System way

+Another huge cognitive step around my late arrival to this thinking party compels me [to raise the issue](https://github.com/BryanWilhite/songhay-core/issues/12) about the limitations of having the display text concept represented by the `string`.
+The display text concept should start at plain text and advance through markdown—and _optionally_ store HTML.
+This introduction of markdown as a super-fine line between plain text and HTML is a subtlety that has escaped me for at least a decade (I am just throwing decades left and right).

+For my sanity, I should remind myself that `ngx-markdown` did not [start](https://github.com/jfcere/ngx-markdown/graphs/contributors) until 2017/2 but the underlying `marked` was [around in 2011](https://github.com/markedjs/marked/graphs/contributors).

 ### sketching out a development schedule (revision 1)

 Today the studio development schedule looks like this: